Edge Coalitions in Graphs: Open problems

 In this paper, we investigated the concept of edge coalitions in graphs.
-We studied edge coalition partitions and proved some bounds on the edge coalition number of graphs.
-We end the paper with open problems emerging from this research. \begin{enumerate} \item Which graphs are edge coalition graphs of (i) paths, (ii) cycles, and (iii) trees? \item We say that a graph $G$ is called a singleton edge coalition graph if its singleton edge partition forms an $ec$-partition.
-Characterize all singleton edge coalition graphs. \end{enumerate}
+We studied edge coalition partitions and established several bounds on the edge coalition number of graphs.
+We conclude the paper with the following open problems arising from this research.

+\begin{enumerate} \item Characterize the edge coalition graphs of (i) paths,(ii) cycles, and(iii) trees. \item A graph $G$ is called a singleton edge coalition graph if its singleton edge partition forms an $ec$-partition.
+Characterize all singleton edge coalition graphs. \item Determine the computational complexity of deciding whether a graph admits an $ec$-partition of a prescribed order. \end{enumerate}